zen-fs/dom/readme.md

 ## Usage

 > 🛈 The examples are written in ESM.
 If you are using CJS, you can `require` the package.
 If running in a browser you can add a script tag to your HTML pointing to the `browser.min.js` and use BrowserFS DOM via the global `BrowserFS_DOM` object.

-You can use DOM backends, though you must register them if you plan on using `configure`:

 ```js
 import { configure, fs } from '@browserfs/core';